 As a result, BAM has successfully selected more than 400 plus individuals that have the outstanding characteristics necessary for a plantation to obtain the expected yields: higher yields (m³/ha) for the benefit of the planet, the organization and the community in its area of influence.
 The process will continue until selecting those specimens that will form the genetic base for the cloning process.

 Currently, BAM is developing trials and pilot tests, as well as protocols for optimal propagation (cloning).
 The process consists of inducing plus trees to generate shoots that have the capacity to form roots.
 By performing specialized cutting techniques on the main layers of the trunk, the passage of fluids is interrupted in order to obtain shoots that are later taken and worked in the nursery under the highest technological standards.

-As part of the Forest Genetic Improvement Program, BAM is building a high-tech nursery for the production of genetically superior clones in a protected environment, with a total production capacity of one million plants per season.
+As part of the Forest Genetic Improvement Program, BAM has built a high-tech nursery for the production of genetically superior clones in a protected environment, with a total production capacity of one million plants per season.
 The purpose of the nursery is to supply BAM’s operations with genetically superior seedlings.
 Excess production will be sold to third parties (forestry companies, local governments, among others).

 The Forest Genetic Improvement Program being implemented by BAM will allow the company to continue scaling up restoration efforts in degraded areas with commercial forestry plantations of high quality native species and higher productivity per hectare.